ome/openmicroscopy/docs/install/VM/README.txt

 	(C)	Via HTTP by download the scripts manually from: http://git.openmicroscopy.org/?p=ome.git;a=tree;f=docs/install/VM;hb=HEAD
 	& saving ALL of the contents of that directory to a suitable location on your machine.
 NB.
-This is the least desireable option and requires more work on your part.
+This is the least desirable option and requires more work on your part.

 2. Prerequisites:
 	A Linux or Mac OS X operating system